 - While vegetables are roasting, bring a large pot of salted water to a boil.
 Cook lasagna noodles in batches of 6 until al dente.
 Drain on clean kitchen towel.

 - Stir 1 egg into container of cottage cheese.
+Add half of the shredded mozzarella.

 - To assemble, spread a thin layer, approximately ½ cup of sauce in the bottom of a rectangular baking dish.
 Lay 3 cooked lasagna noodles side by side, then cover with half of the vegetable mixture.